SysKitTeam/docs-point/governance-and-automation/provisioning/templates.md

        1) Navigate to the Microsoft Teams [admin center](https://admin.teams.microsoft.com/)
        2) Under the tab Teams, select **Team templates**
        3) Click the name of the template to review apps and channels they include
-       4) Copy the Template ID and paste in SysKit wizard
+       4) Copy the Template ID and paste in the SysKit wizard

           To create a brand-new Teams template in the admin center, follow the [Microsoft guide](https://docs.microsoft.com/en-us/microsoftteams/create-a-team-template).